-- Allow 15 minutes from start up to ensure an uninterrupted supply of hot water - Is the Tankpak wired to a power supply and the isolating switch turned on? - Are the CFWHs plugged in and the power outlet switched on? - Are the cold water inlet filters clear? - Is power available in the premises? - Try using another electrical appliance. - Is the isolation valve in the gas line open? - Is there a gas supply to the rest of the premises?
+- Is the Tankpak wired to a power supply and the isolating switch turned on? - Are the CFWHs plugged in and the power outlet switched on? - Is the circuit breaker in the Tankpak controller switched on? - Are the cold water inlet filters clear? - Is power available in the premises?

+Try using another electrical appliance.

+- Is the isolation valve in the gas line open? - Is there a gas supply to the rest of the premises?
 Try lighting another gas appliance. - Has the gas line been purged of air after installation?
 Refer to your plumber.